Jeff-Ding/Soundtrackify/README.md

 ## Implementation
 ### Overview
 Soundtrackify is written primarily with Meteor, an open source web application framework based entirely around JavaScript.
 On the front-end it uses HTML, JavaScript, jQuery and Blaze (Meteor’s library for creating reactive user interfaces).
-On the back-end, it uses Node.js, which is normally integrated with MongoDB under Meteor’s defaults, but using the “Reactive MySQL for Meteor” package (https://github.com/numtel/meteor-mysql), has been modified to access a MySQL database in order to integrate with IMDbPY (more details below).
+On the back-end, it uses Node.js, which is normally integrated with MongoDB under Meteor’s defaults, but using the [“Reactive MySQL for Meteor” package](https://github.com/numtel/meteor-mysql), has been modified to access a MySQL database in order to integrate with IMDbPY (more details below).

 ### Server Side
 #### Scraping